Patuxai Monument, Laos - Things to Do in Patuxai Monument

 Top Things to Do in Patuxai Monument

-Climb Patuxai Monument
+Climb the seven levels of Patuxai Monument

 Getting There